AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-03-23-accessible-react-navigation.markdown

 </figure>
 {:/}

-And before we dive into the code let's meet a group of users who will have a lot of trouble using this application.
-And those are users with visual disabilities.
+And before we dive into the code let's meet a group of users who will have a lot of trouble using this specific application.
+These are users with visual disabilities.

-Users who cannot see well enough to use browsers the way the rest of us do, make use of **Assistive Technologies** called **Screen Readers**.
+Users who cannot see well enough to use browsers the way the rest of us do make use of **Assistive Technologies** called **Screen Readers**.
 These are pieces of software that can read back what we normally see on the screen with synthesized voices.
 This large group of users depend on the audible version of the websites we make to enjoy the same benefit that other users do.

-**Screen readers** are clever enough to read a lot of information that the browser expose, but if no information exists to read out, the screen reader will remain ominously silent, even if something very important has happened on screen.
+**Screen readers** are clever enough to read a lot of information that the browser expose naturally, but if no information exists to read out, the screen reader will remain ominously silent, even if something very important has happened on screen.

-Unfortunately, this is the case with many **routers** used in **SPA's** today. **Screen readers** are able to recognise actual browser navigation very easily as the browser will tell the screen reader that it has navigated to another web page.
-In the case of **SPA's**, like those built with **React** or **Angular** the **router** software will take over some of the navigation actions from the browser in order to control the application without constantly reloading the host **HTML** page.
+Unfortunately, this is the case with many **routed SPA applications** today. **Screen readers** are able to recognise actual browser navigation very easily as the browser will tell the screen reader that it has navigated to another web page.
+In the case of **SPA's**, like those built with **React** or **Angular**, the **router** software will take over some of the navigation actions from the browser in order to control the application without constantly reloading the host **HTML** page.

 The result: A totally silent page transition leading to a very confusing experience for these users.
 Imagine trying to navigate a web application if you could not even see that the navigation was successful!

-You can try this yourself as screen reader software is readily and freely available.
+You can try this yourself as many screen readers are readily and even freely available.
 If you are viewing this page on a **Mac**, you already have a screen reader called **VoiceOver** installed.
 Head over to *Deque University* to see
 <a href="https://dequeuniversity.com/screenreaders/voiceover-keyboard-shortcuts" target="_blank">how to use the VoiceOver screen reader</a>.
 For those on **Windows**, go grab <a href="https://www.nvaccess.org/" target="_blank">the NVDA screen reader</a> and then head over to *Deque University* to see
 <a href="https://dequeuniversity.com/screenreaders/nvda-keyboard-shortcuts" target="_blank">how to use the NVDA screen reader</a>.

+{:.info}
+*In the example app you can simulate the standard behaviour by removing the **A11yMessage** component from the main app component.*

 **The silence of the screen readers**